 - Atomic (or basic) concepts

 - given, always named

 - cannot appear on the l.h.s. of a = definition

 - correspond to simple OWL-NamedClasses

 - Concept expressions

-- defined in terms of other concepts (and roles)
+- expressed using other concepts (and roles)

+- must appear on the r.h.s. (right-hand side) of a = definition

 - correspond to complex OWL-Classes

 - Defined concepts can also be named

-- must appear on the l.h.s. of a = definition
+- must appear on the l.h.s. of a

+[±] definition

 - concept_name = concept_expression

 - ...similar distinction between atomic and defined roles